lammps/lammps/doc/src/variable.rst

 :doc:`read_data <read_data>` commands.
 The first argument is the label map kind (atom, bond, angle, dihedral, or improper) and the second argument is the label.
-The function returns the corresponding numeric type or -1 in case the specified label for the given kind of type does not exist.
+The function returns the corresponding numeric type or triggers an error if the queried label does not exist.

 .. versionadded:: TBD

 The is_typelabel(kind,label) function has the same arguments as label2type(), but returns 1 if the type label has been assigned, otherwise it returns 0.
 This function can be used to check if a particular type label already exists in the simulation.
-It is equivalent to `(label2type(kind,label)!=-1)`.

 ----------